Best daily deals

 Guides & How-to's

-A photo of a young man wearing headphones in front of a moving train, for the article "best headphones for kids."
+A photo of a young man wearing headphones in front of a moving train

 The headphones’ XD Audio Technology effectively approaches low, predictable frequencies but struggle to combat higher frequencies such as voices and laughter.
 (If you’re looking for concrete specs: They’re able to attenuate background noise by a maximum of 28dB.)
 Fellow coffee shop patrons who spoke at a 10-foot distance from me came through robotic as a consequence of the selective frequency cancellation.